Sydney-Informatics-Hub/training-RNAseq/setup.md

 If you're using a Windows machine, don't panic!
 You might not have used 'CMD' since Windows 95 but, rest assured, Windows still has a couple of terminal programs and shells buried in the Programs menu.

-However, those aren't going to work for us, as you'll need extra programs and utilities to connect to Artemis, such as an SSH implementation.
+However, those aren't going to work for us, as you'll need extra programs and utilities to connect to Artemis, such as an _SSH_ implementation.
 To use Artemis on Windows, you have a couple of options:

+#### A. X-Win32 (recommended)

+[X-Win32](https://www.starnet.com/xwin32/) is full-featured X-server and terminal emulator for Windows.
+USyd [provides a license](http://staff.ask.sydney.edu.au/app/answers/detail/a_id/316) for it; however, the download link is restricted to staff so, students, get a copy [here](/data/x-win140-54sf.exe).
+Install, and follow the instructions on the USyd-ICT page to activate -- you'll need to be on the USyd network or [VPN](http://staff.ask.sydney.edu.au/app/answers/detail/a_id/519/kw/vpn) to do so.

+Then setup as follows:

+1. Create a new 'Manual' connection
+2. Fill in the connection details:
+  - Name: **eg "Artemis"**
+  - Host: **hpc.sydney.edu.au**
+  - Login: **\<Unikey\>**
+  - Command: **/usr/bin/xterm -ls -fa 'consolas' -fs 11**
+  - Password: **\<password\>**
+3. Click 'Save'
+4. Click 'Launch'!

-#### 1. PuTTY
+#### B. PuTTY

 Head to [https://putty.org](https://putty.org) and download PuTTY, an SSH and telnet client.
 You can install it to your computer, or just download the 'binary' and run it directly.
 Create a new session for use with Artemis as follows:

-#### 2. VcXsrv

-[VcXsrv](https://sourceforge.net/projects/vcxsrv/) is an open-source terminal emulator and X-server for Windows.
-Download and install it, and then set-up as follows:

 {% include links.md %}